Cmac2712/blog-posts/2 Areas 🏞️/Blog/Welcome to My New Blog.md

 pubDate: "Mar 20 2023"
 ---

 I have been a web developer for the best part of a decade.

-In that time I have developed the odd insight into the practice of web development.
+In that time I have developed the odd insight into the practice.
 As I close in on a decade of this practice I think: "Why not unleash some of these insights unto the world?".

-Expect to see posts here about React, TypeScript
+Expect to see posts here about React, TypeScript, the ever-evolving world of front-end javascript devlopemnt and maybe the odd opinion here